WLNE-TV: Sale to Citadel Communications

 On March 22, Citadel Communications was approved as the new owner of WLNE by receiver Matthew McGowan.
 The company met the approval of ABC, and took over station operation on May 1 under a local marketing agreement (LMA) with McGowan and Global, under the name Global Communications LLC, until the sale was approved by the FCC, at which point Citadel would assume full ownership.
 On April 5, WLNE revealed programming changes made in light of the sale, which included the return of CBS Television Distribution shows The Insider and Inside Edition.
 On April 25, veteran sales manager Chris Tzianabos was named vice president and general manager of WLNE, replacing Steve Doerr.
 Global CEO Kevin O'Brien tried to appeal the sale in court, arguing that attorney McGowan did not try hard enough to achieve a higher sale price for the station.
 However, he did not succeed in his efforts, and on June 1, it was announced that the FCC had approved the license transfer, therefore finalizing the acquisition.

 In September 2011, as had been promised by Citadel upon its acquisition of the station, WLNE-TV began broadcasting newscasts and syndicated programming in full high-definition.
-The station additionally debuted a new circle logo and website design, matching those of other Citadel stations, but incorporating its previous stylized 6.
+The station additionally debuted a new circle logo and website design matching those of other Citadel stations, but incorporating its previous stylized 6.

-After the sale of WOI-DT, WHBF-TV and KCAU-TV to the Nexstar Media Group was completed on March 13, 2014, WLNE and ABC affiliate KLKN in Lincoln, Nebraska, would become the only stations with a major network affiliation still owned by Citadel; the company also owns a news-intensive independent station, WSNN-LD (Suncoast News Network) in Sarasota, Florida.
+After the sale of WOI-DT, WHBF-TV and KCAU-TV to the Nexstar Media Group was completed on March 13, 2014, WLNE and ABC affiliate KLKN in Lincoln, Nebraska, would become the only stations with a major network affiliation still owned by Citadel; the company also owned a news-intensive independent station, WSNN-LD (Suncoast News Network) in Sarasota, Florida, which was sold to Nexstar in 2023.

-Sale to Standard Media
+Later ownership changes

 On May 16, 2019, it was announced that Standard Media, a company led by former Young Broadcasting and Media General executive Deb McDermott, would acquire WLNE and KLKN for $83 million.
 The sale was completed on September 5.

+On September 12, 2025, Sinclair Broadcast Group—owner of WJAR—announced that it had acquired the non-license assets of WLNE and would take over its operations.
+The agreement resulted in the layoffs of multiple employees, including meteorologist Kelly Bates (who had originally joined the station in 2021 after departing WJAR amid a contract dispute).

+On September 22, 2025, it was announced that Rincon Broadcasting Group would be buying the WLNE-TV license along with the other stations owned by Standard Media for $50 million, pending FCC approval.

 Programming

 As an ABC affiliate, WLNE runs virtually the entire ABC programming schedule.
 Effective with the 1995 affiliation switch, Saturday morning infomercials were replaced with ABC's Saturday morning program block (currently Weekend Adventure; that block replaced ABC Kids in 2011).
-Syndicated programming on WLNE includes Access Hollywood, Inside Edition, Dish Nation, Hot Bench, You Bet Your Life, 25 Words or Less and The 700 Club, among others.
-WLNE also carries the nationally syndicated public affairs program Matter of Fact with Soledad O'Brien on Sunday mornings.